saasmanual/website/src/content/articles/product-definition/index.md

 This update mostly covers two parts:

-1. What happened in the past two weeks, the high-level SaaS Manual journey
+1. What happened in the past two weeks: The high-level SaaS Manual journey
 2. Short summaries to in-depth articles of new features I have built in the past two weeks.

-### 2. Regular feature updates to the Saas manual website
+### 2. Regular feature updates to the Saas Manual website

 I will push new updates to the SaaS Manual website regularly.
 I will also start writing in-depth posts on certain topics.
 Those posts will go live whenever I think they are ready to go out.
 I will share those on social media and other channels.
 And link to them in the bi-weekly email I mentioned above.